inspirer/textmapper/documentation.md

 ## Grammar ambiguities

 LR generates deterministic parsers and this means there is a single parse tree for each input.
 To guarantee this property, Textmapper stops on all ambiguities, or *conflicts* during the compilation of the grammar.
 Most of these conflicts can be fixed by changing the derivation rules and expliciting precedence rules.
-Two types can be encountered:
+Two types of conflicts can be encountered:

 - **Shift/Reduce** means that a state offers two transitions: shifting the next token or reducing the stack.

 - **Reduce/Reduce** means there exist a state for which two rules match to reduce the stack.